The Pathfinder Expedition

 There was a track to Hibbert’s at Cathcart then down by Tantgloangle.
 Imlay’s horse-station was at river-side at Tantgloangle.
 About 2 in the afternoon, we reached a station called Candolo, where we were entertained very hospitably by Mr Peter Imlay, who pressed us to remain for the night.
 A good garden, raspberries and a school.
 But wishing to reach “Pampoola” nearer the Bay, we pushed on again after remaining about an hour.”

 The party returned to Twofold Bay on Jan 3rd 1843.

-Images from Brierly's journal which can be viewed online at the website of the Library of NSW
+Images from Brierly’s journal can be viewed online at the Library of NSW.

 Mark McKenna, author of the award winning history of European settlement, ‘Looking for Blackfellas Point’, has been researching Brierly’s journal and the significance of his writing and sketches.
 The interview can be viewed at ABC South East NSW.

 Halt for the night MT GINGO (Jingara Rock near Wyndham)